grew-nlp/grew_doc/content/usage/cli.md

 ## With clustering

-In both modes **Mono** and **Multi**, if the command line additionally contains one or more arguments (`-key …` or `-whether …`), the set of occurrences is recursively clusterised following the given clustering items.
+In both **Mono** and **Multi** modes, if the command line additionally contains one or more arguments (`-key …` or `-whether …`), the set of occurrences is clustered recursively according to the given clustering items.

-See the [clustering documentation page](../../doc/clustering) for details about the different existing clustering items.
+See the [Clustering documentation page](../../doc/clustering) for details of the various clustering items available.

 ### Examples